innewoat/HeadFirstDesignPatternInCPP/README.md

 # HeadFirstDesignPatternInCPP
-try to implement design pattern in C++
+Here I try to implement HeadFirstDesignPattern in C++